MiSTeX-devel/Main_MiSTeX/README.md

 To build:

-1. clone the MiSTeX-buildroot repo in the parent folder of this one
+1. clone the MiSTeX-buildroot repo in the parent folder of this one and build it, OR unpack the SDK from the releases of this repo and unpack it here
-2. build it
-3. come into this directory
+2. come into this directory
-4. `make sdk`
+3. `make sdk`
-5. `make -j`
+4. `make -j`

 Then you have the MiSTer executable, which you need to copy to /media/fat/ on the MiSTeX Linux system